James Perry (luthier): Early life

-James Perry was born in Dublin around 1759 to John Perry, a Dublin musical instrument maker and landowner in Tinnakill near Raheen, County Laois.
+James Perry was born in Dublin around 1759 to John Perry, a musical instrument maker and landowner from Tinnakill near Raheen, County Laois.
 James was one of at least three sons that would go on to become successful luthiers.
 The eldest son, Thomas (born c.
 1738), started working in Christchurch Yard in Dublin around the same year James was born and would go on to become one of Ireland's most prolific luthiers.
 The second eldest brother, John (born c.
 1747), would also become a well-known maker, working at High Street in Belfast from around 1768.
 Joseph Perry, who was thought to be a cousin of James's, was another highly regarded luthier from Dublin, whose work has been compared to that of English maker Benjamin Banks.
 James also had a sister, Elizabeth Perry, whose son, William Wilkinson (born c.
 1769), would apprentice to and later go into partnership with James's brother Thomas.

-James was most likely the youngest in the Perry family, almost 20 years his brother Thomas' junior.
+James was most likely the youngest in the Perry family, almost 20 years younger than his eldest brother, Thomas.
 Growing up, he would have been surrounded by instrument making, with his father and two older brothers all being established instrument makers by the time he was 10 years old.
 It is likely that, as a young boy, James spent a great deal of time around the workshop in Christchurch Yard, and probably developed a strong penchant for instrument making at a very young age.
-Furthermore, the surrounding area of Christ Church, where James would have grown up, was also synonymous with violin making in 18th century Dublin, boasting great makers such as Thomas Molineux, George Ward, as well as some of the earliest-known Dublin makers such as John Neale and Thomas Dunne.
+Furthermore, the surrounding area of Christ Church, where James would have grown up, was synonymous with violin making in 18th century Dublin, boasting great makers such as Thomas Molineux, George Ward, as well as some of the earliest-known Dublin makers such as John Neale, Thomas Dunne and Dennis Connor.

 Career

+Apprenticeship and early career: 1773–1781

 James was apprenticed to his brother Thomas at Anglesea Street in Dublin between 1773 and 1780.
-By then, his brother Thomas had been working independently for nearly 15 years and was a very experienced maker.
-During his apprenticeship, James honed his skills as a luthier and adopted many traits typical of the Perry school.
-In particular, he based his instruments on the Stainer model, which his brother Thomas used exclusively throughout the first half of his career.
-James would also adopt a typical Perry golden brown varnish, f-holes with exaggerated Perry styling and brand his instruments with his mark below the button, a trait that his brother Thomas most likely inherited from his teacher George Ward.
+By then, his brother Thomas had been working independently for nearly 15 years and was a very accomplished maker.
+There, James learned his trade as a luthier and adopted many traits typical of the Perry school.
+Throughout his career, James' instruments would continue to bear a stark resemblance to that of his brothers' early period.

-Following his apprenticeship in Dublin, James moved to Kilkenny in 1781 and set up his own shop on a street known as Back Lane.
+Following his apprenticeship in Dublin, James moved to Kilkenny in 1781 and set up his own shop on a street known as Back Lane (now Saint Kieran's Street).
 It is possible that he decided to move to Kilkenny to avoid competing with his more established brother and teacher, Thomas, just as his other brother, John, had moved to Belfast around 1768.
 On August 18, 1781, James posted an advertisement in Finn's Leinster Journal to help spread the word of his new business in Kilkenny which read: